Yakuza: Like a Dragon: Plot

 Tipped off by his former oath brother Mitsuo Yasumura, Kasuga learns that Arakawa pretended to work for the Omi Alliance the entire time.
-Kasuga and his party travel to Sotenbori, Osaka, and attend an Omi Alliance meeting, where Arakawa, along with Tojo Clan's sixth chairman Daigo Dojima and Omi captain Masaru Watase, formally disband both organizations to stop Aoki from using them as pawns.
+Kasuga and his party travel to Sotenbori, Osaka, and attend an Omi Alliance meeting, where Arakawa, along with Tojo Clan's sixth chairman Daigo Dojima, and Omi Alliance Captain Masaru Watase, formally disband both organizations to stop Aoki from using them as pawns.
 Kasuga and his party, joined by Omi lieutenant Yosuke Tendo and Tojo officers Goro Majima and Taiga Saejima, battle the rioting Omi members; they are later joined by former Tojo Clan chairman Kazuma Kiryu, who reveals himself as Watase's anonymous bodyguard.
+After the battle, Kasuga reconciles with Arakawa and learns that Aoki was the one who committed the murder 18 years ago.
+The next day, however, Arakawa is assassinated on Aoki's orders.
+Aoki also discovers the circumstances behind Kasuga's candidacy and, as such, orders Sawashiro to kill Hoshino.

+Kasuga arrives at the Seiryu Clan HQ, albeit too late as Hoshino is killed.
+Kasuga defeats Sawashiro, prompting him to reveal the truth: Aoki is actually Sawashiro's biological son, while Kasuga is Arakawa's legitimate son; As Arakawa's girlfriend Akane was hunted down by the yakuza, Arakawa told Akane to put the baby inside one of the coin lockers to ensure the baby's safety.
+At the same time, Sawashiro and his confidante, having birthed a son, decided to abandon their baby at the coin lockers.
+Arakawa eventually took Sawashiro's baby, while his actual baby was adopted by Kasuga's father, Jiro.
+Sawashiro eventually turned himself in to the police.

-Kasuga reconciles with Arakawa and learns that Aoki was the one who committed the murder 18 years ago.
-Aoki orders the leaders of the Omi loyalists to kill Arakawa.
-He also discovers the circumstances behind Kasuga's candidacy and, as such, orders Sawashiro to kill Hoshino.
-Kasuga stops Sawashiro, though in the process he learns that Aoki is actually Sawashiro's biological son and not Arakawa's, while Kasuga is Arakawa's legitimate son.
-Kiryu later meets Kasuga's party and reveals to them, based on intel provided by the Fixer's men, that Aoki has dispatched assassins after Sawashiro is put in jail because the latter planned to expose Aoki's guilt.
-Kasuga's party stops the assassins, then returns to Kamurochō, where they arrange a hoax using incriminating evidence to lure out both Aoki and Tendo, the latter being responsible for Arakawa's murder.
-Kasuga defeats Tendo in combat, then they secretly feign defeat to trick Aoki into verbally revealing his intent to murder.
-Kasuga's party publicly leaks the video, and defeats him.
-As Kasuga tearfully begs Aoki to turn himself in, Kume fatally stabs him, outraged by his hypocrisy.
+Kiryu later meets Kasuga's party and reveals to them, based on intel provided by the Daidoji faction, that Aoki has dispatched assassins after Sawashiro as the latter planned to expose Aoki's guilt.
+Kasuga's party stops the assassins and then returns to Kamurocho, where they arrange a hoax using incriminating evidence to lure out both Aoki and Tendo, the latter being responsible for Arakawa's murder.
+Kasuga defeats Tendo in combat, then the group secretly feigns defeat to trick Aoki into verbally revealing his intent to murder.
+Kasuga's party publicly leaks the video as Aoki escapes.
+Kasuga eventually finds him at the coin lockers.
+As Kasuga tearfully begs Aoki to turn himself in, Kume fatally stabs Aoki, outraged by his hypocrisy.

-Some times later, the evidence found in Arakawa's headquarters leads to the arrest of all Kamurochō officials whom accepted his bribe money.
+Sometime later, the evidence found in Arakawa's headquarters leads to the arrest of all Kamurochō officials who accepted his bribe money.
 Kasuga attends the funeral for Arakawa and Aoki, and decides to remain in Ijincho after turning down Daigo's job offer for a security firm staffed by ex-yakuza in Osaka.